 Lighting assessments are done by CBD accredited assessors using the following important documents:

-- CBD Tenancy Lighting Assessment for Offices Rules Version 3 - This set of rules will replace Version 2 from 1 September 2016.
+- CBD Tenancy Lighting Assessment for Offices Rules Version 2 - This set of rules has been replaced by Version 3 from 1 September 2016.

 - CBD Tenancy Lighting Assessment training slides and worked examples (applies to 'Version 1' of the TLA Rules only)—These are slides and worked examples for prospective CBD assessors to bring to lighting assessment training sessions.
 CBD assessors who have completed their training may use these resources to assist with onsite assessments or as a refresher when required.